Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Conclusion

+\begin{acks}[Acknowledgments] The authors would like to thank the referees, an Associate Editor and the Editor for their constructive comments that improved the quality of this paper. \end{acks}
-G. Oudoumanessah was financially supported by the AURA region, and was granted access to the HPC resources of IDRIS under the allocation 2022-AD011013867 made by GENCI.

-The MRI facility IRMaGe is partly funded by the French program “Investissement d’avenir” run by the French National Research Agency, grant “Infrastructure d’avenir en Biologie et Santé” [ANR-11-INBS-0006].
-The project is supported by the French National Research Agency [ANR-20-CE19-0030 MRFUSE].
+\begin{funding}[Financial disclosure] GO was supported by the AURA region and was granted access to the HPC resources of IDRIS under the allocation 2022-AD011013867 made by GENCI.
+The MRI facility IRMaGe is partly funded by the program “Investissement d’avenir” run by the French National Research Agency, grant “Infrastructure d’avenir en Biologie et Santé” [ANR-11-INBS-0006].
+The project is supported by the French National Research Agency [ANR-20-CE19-0030 MRFUSE]. \end{funding}

+\begin{supplement} Supplementary material includes an additional discussion on the pratical benefits of the online EM algorithm.
+Details on its application to finite mixture models, and in particular to mixtures of Student and Laplace distributions in a high-dimensional settting are also provided.
+More illustrations on the fingerprinting application can also be found.
+The code to run the proposed algorithm and reproduce key results is also accessible on GitHub (\href{https://github.com/geoffroyO/onlineHDEM}{https://github.com/geoffroyO/onlineHDEM}).
+The repository includes a notebook, \textit{tutorial\_hd\_models.ipynb}, which provides a comprehensive tutorial on how to run the different models with simulated data.
+However, for regulatory and patient privacy reasons, the data used in this study cannot be made publicly available. \end{supplement}